 Keeping nearly half of my net worth in cash and money market accounts since I started my career in 2017 has caused me to miss out on huge gains that the stock market has experienced over the last few years.
-And when the Coronavirus Crash came in March of 2020, I didn't have the stomach or the conviction to buy in to the market.
-Even though I park most of my money in high-yield savings accounts, the interest rates I get on my cash has continued to diminish while stocks continue to grow.
+And when the Coronavirus Crash came in March of 2020, I didn’t have the stomach or the conviction to buy into the market.
+Even though I park most of my money in high-yield savings accounts, the interest rates I earned on my cash diminished while stocks continued to grow.
 As the Federal Reserve prints more stimulus money, it is likely that cash will continue to lose value relative to assets like stocks and real estate if interest rates remain low.

 Going forward, I am implementing a strategy of aggressively using dollar cost averaging to put more of my net worth in the stock market beyond what I am investing through my 401k.

 Dollar cost averaging is a simple technique where you invest a fixed amount of money at a set frequency of time which aims to reduce the impact of stock market volatility on your portfolio.
 The idea with dollar cost averaging is that it “smooths” out your purchase price of stocks over time and prevents you from buying in with all your money at a high point in prices.
 An example of dollar cost averaging would be investing $1,000 a month for a year instead of $12,000 all at once.

 - Once your savings exceed a 6 to 12 month emergency fund plus any large upcoming expenditures (like a vehicle), you should move your remaining savings and income out of cash and into appreciating assets like stocks or real estate.